WHAT IS TOGETHER?

 SCOPE AND SEQUENCE

-Each session is presented in two versions: for Friendship groups and for inclusive adult small groups.
+Each session is presented in two versions: one for Friendship groups and one for inclusive adult small groups.

 UNIT 1: CHOOSE COURAGE

 Courage When Life is Tough

 God is With You

 |Deuteronomy 31: 1-8|